5 Common Website Localization Mistakes and How To Avoid Them

-When it comes to multilingual sites, you should avoid using machine translation if you want to guarantee the accuracy of your content as well as your brand voices and professionalism.
+When it comes to multilingual sites, you should avoid using machine translation if you want to guarantee the accuracy of your content as well as your brand voice and professionalism.
 The best solution is to use professional human linguists to handle your localization projects.
 However, if you are on a tight budget and cannot afford human translators, then an alternative is using Machine Translation Post-editing (MTPE) which produces quite good translation at a much cheaper price.

 2. Translating only parts of your website

 Many companies choose to translate only the product sheets or contact page while leaving the FAQs, the general conditions of use, or blog posts untranslated.
 The obvious benefit of this choice is saving you a great deal of money.
-However, the drawbacks it brings is quite significant:
+However, the drawbacks it brings are quite significant:

 - Firstly, according Can’t Read, Won’t Buy – a research series by Common Sense Advisory, 40% of global consumers won’t buy in other languages.
 Without the translations of product information or blog posts providing knowledge of the products, it will be more challenging for you to persuade non-native buyers or to become their first choice.